GoogleChromeLabs/web-audio-samples/src/audio-worklet/free-queue/src/interface/README.md

 	-o {output_file_name.js}
 ```

-### Example Usage

 An example workflow of using interface.

-1. Create FreeQueue in C.
+1. Create a FreeQueue in C.
-2. Query for Pointers through JS.
+2. Query for Pointers of FreeQueue data members through JS.
-3. Create JS instance of FreeQueue through Pointers.
+3. Create JS instance of FreeQueue using queried Pointers.
-4. Now you can push and pull from either side, while one side being producer and other being consumer.
+4. Now we can push and pull from either side, while one side being producer and other being consumer.

 [FreeQueue WebAssembly Example: DivyamAhuja/free_queue_c](https://github.com/DivyamAhuja/free_queue_c)